MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **UserDialogInterruptionDuringBoot** - Boolean for any blocking dialog shown during boot

+#### Office.Android.AuthPerfADALEndToSignInEnd

+This event is triggered when an enterprise user clicks on the Next button on the password page to sign in completion.
+This information helps Microsoft determine the time taken in this flow for performance comparison and make performance improvements as required.

+The following fields are collected:

+- **Data_ADALEndToSignInEnd** - it is the difference in time between two SDT tags which mark the start and end points of the flow

+#### Office.Android.AuthPerfAuthStartToOneAuthAcquireCredStart

+This event is triggered when the prompt flow is initiated, and the credential acquisition flow starts.
+This information helps Microsoft determine the time taken in this flow for performance comparison and make performance improvements as required.

+The following fields are collected:

+- **Data_ AuthStartToOneAuthAcquireCredStart** - it is the difference in time between two SDT tags which mark the start and end points of the flow

+#### Office.Android.AuthPerfAuthStartToOneAuthSignInInteractiveStart

+This event is triggered when the authentication flow is initiated in Office Android apps.
+This information helps Microsoft determine the time taken in this flow and to measure the time spent in integrated flows so that required performance improvements can be made.

+The following fields are collected:

+- **Data_ AuthStartToOneAuthSignInInteractiveStart** - it is the difference in time between two SDT tags which mark the start and end points of the flow

+#### Office.Android.AuthPerfFixMeToOneAuthAcquireCredStart

+This event is triggered when the prompt flow initiates the credential acquisition flow for an account that is in invalid state and needs fixing by the user.
+This helps Microsoft determine the time taken in this flow for performance comparison and make performance improvements as required.

+The following fields are collected:

+- **Data_ FixMeToOneAuthAcquireCredStart** - it is the difference in time between two SDT tags which mark the start and end points of the flow

+#### Office.Android.AuthPerfHRDEndToADALStart

+This event is triggered when an enterprise user clicks on the next button in an email page.
+This information helps Microsoft determine the time taken in this flow for performance comparison and make performance improvements as required.

+The following fields are collected:

+- **Data_HRDEndToADALStart** - it is the difference in time between two SDT tags which mark the start and end points of the flow

+#### Office.Android.AuthPerfHRDEndToIDCRLStart

+This event is triggered when a consumer user clicks on the next button in an email page.
+This information helps Microsoft determine the time taken in this flow for performance comparison and make performance improvements as required.

+The following fields are collected:

+- **Data_HRDEndToIDCRLStart** - it is the difference in time between two SDT tags which mark the start and end points of the flow

+#### Office.Android.AuthPerfIDCRLEndToSignInEnd

+This event is triggered when the consumer user clicks on the Next button on password page to sign in completion.
+This data helps Microsoft determine the time taken in this flow for performance comparison and make performance improvements as required.

+The following fields are collected:

+- **Data_IDCRLEndToSignInEnd** - it is the difference in time between 2 SDT tags which mark the start and end points of the flow

+#### Office.Android.AuthPerfOneAuthSignInInteractiveEndToSignInEnd

+This event is triggered when the sign-in interactive flow ends successfully with the status received by the app.
+This information helps Microsoft determine the time taken in this flow for performance comparison in Office Android apps and make improvements as needed.

+The following fields are collected:

+- **Data_ OneAuthSignInInteractiveEndToSignInEnd** - it is the difference in time between two SDT tags which mark the start and end points of the flow

+#### Office.Android.AuthPerfSignInStartToHRDStart

+This event is triggered when the user clicks on the sign-in button to the email page.
+This helps Microsoft determine the time taken in this flow for performance comparison and make performance improvements as required.

+The following fields are collected:

+- **Data_SignInStartToHRDStart** - it is the difference in time between two SDT tags which mark the start and end points of the flow

+#### Office.Android.AuthPerfUnifiedSISUEndToADALStart

+This event is triggered when an enterprise user clicks on the next button in First Run Experience (FRE) page to open the password page.
+This information helps Microsoft determine the time taken in this flow for performance comparison and make performance improvements as required.

+The following fields are collected:

+- **Data_UnifiedSISUEndToADALStart** - it is the difference in time between 2 SDT tags which mark the start and end points of the flow

+#### Office.Android.AuthPerfUnifiedSISUEndToIDCRLStart

+This event is triggered when the consumer user clicks on the Next button in the First Run Experience (FRE) page to generate the password page.
+This information helps Microsoft determine the time taken in this flow for performance comparison and make performance improvements as required.

+The following fields are collected:

+- **Data_UnifiedSISUEndToIDCRLStart** - it is the difference in time between two SDT tags which mark the start and end points of the flow

+#### Office.Android.AuthPerfUnifiedSISUEndToOneAuthSignInInteractiveStart

+This event is triggered when the user clicks on the Next button in the First Run Experience (FRE) page to start the Sign-In Interactive flow.
+This helps Microsoft determine the time taken in this flow, to determine performance in authentication flows in Office Android apps, and make performance improvements as required.

+The following fields are collected:

+- **Data_ UnifiedSISUEndToOneAuthSignInInteractiveStart** - it is the difference in time between two SDT tags which mark the start and end points of the flow

 #### Office.Android.CrashMetadata

 This event is triggered when there is a crash, and the crash successfully uploads to crash collection service.
 This event is used to diagnose Android crashes and also monitor the health of the Android crash upload service.